 - PSYC 793 Internship: This will count towards fulfilling the capstone and a group II 700-level psychology course.
 By taking PSYC 793 Internship, the capstone will be considered fulfilled.

 - PSYC 795 Independent Study: Students can designate a 4 credit independent study as their capstone experience.
-This can count towards the capstone and as a PSYC 402 Statistics in Psychology replacement course.
 Students should also register for PSYC 798 Capstone, a 0 credit course to reflect that the capstone experience is fulfilled.

 - One 700-level course designated as capstone.
 A capstone designated 700-level course will count towards fulfilling the capstone and a 700-level course.
 Students will register for PSYC 798 Capstone, a 0 credit course to reflect the capstone experience is fulfilled.
 See guidelines below: